zegoim/zego-express-example-topics-ios-oc/README.md

     <img src="https://storage.zego.im/sdk-doc/Pics/iOS/ZegoExpressEngine/Common/team-signing.png" width=90% height=90%>

 5. The AppID and AppSign required for SDK initialization are missing from the downloaded Demo source.
-Please refer to [Instructions for getting AppID and AppSign \|_blank](https://doc.zego.im/API/HideDoc/GetExpressAppIDGuide/GetAppIDGuideline.html) to get AppID and AppSign.
+Please refer to [Instructions for getting AppID and AppSign](https://doc.zego.im/API/HideDoc/GetExpressAppIDGuide/GetAppIDGuideline.html) to get AppID and AppSign.
 If you don't fill in the correct AppID and AppSign, the source code will not run properly, so you need to modify `ZGKeyCenter.m` under the directory `ZegoExpressExample-iOS-OC/Helper` to fill in the correct AppID and AppSign.

     <img src="https://storage.zego.im/sdk-doc/Pics/iOS/ZegoExpressEngine/Common/appid-appsign-en.png" width=80% height=80%>